apify/apify-docs/sources/platform/storage/index.md

 ## Named and unnamed storages {#named-and-unnamed-storages}

 The default storages for an actor run are created without a name (with only an **ID**).
-This allows them to expire after 7 days (on the free plan, longer on paid plans) and not take up your storage space.
+This design choice allows them to automatically expire after 7 days (and not take up your storage space), particularly on the free plan, although they persist longer on paid plans.
 If you want to preserve a storage, simply [give it a name](#preserving-storages), and it will be retained indefinitely.

 > Storages' names can be up to 63 characters long.